GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### One of the things I’ve been pushing is code reading.
-I think that is the most useful thing that a community of programmers can do for each other—spend time on a regular basis reading each other’s code.
+> ### What we wanted to preserve was not just a good environment in which to do programming, but a system around which fellowship could form.
 >
-> ~ *Douglas Crockford*
+> ~ *Dennis Ritchie*

 ---
 ## 🏎 Quick Facts